academic-initiative/documentation/skillsacademy/tmp/readme.md

 3. Select "Access your learning dashboard here" (blue bar)
 4. Apply token (near the top of the page)

-**IMPORTANT**:  You will be required to apply a "token code".
+**IMPORTANT**:  You will be required to apply a 32-character alpha-numeric "token code".
 Token codes have been provided to your course instructor for distribution to students.

 ## Step 3: Cloud Access